AdobeDocs/experience-manager-document-security.en/help/using/using-aem-document-security-extension.md

 ### Opening the Document Security web pages {#opening-the-document-security-web-pages}

-You can open the Document Security web pages to create and update your user policies and to view status and audit information about your policy-protected files.
-You can also use the Document Security web pages to change policies or revoke access for a policy-protected file.
+You can open the Document Security Web pages to create and update your user policies and to view status and audit information about your policy-protected files.
+You can also use the Document Security Web pages to change policies or revoke access for a policy-protected file.

 To open the Document Security web pages, in Document Security Extension for Microsoft&reg; Office 2010 and 2013, on the **Document Security** tab, select **Create and Manage Policies**.
 If you have not yet provided login information, the browser opens to the server login page.